apptools-lab/AppWorks/.github/CONTRIBUTING.md

       "publisher": "iceworks-team"
     }
     ```
-  - When your PR has been merged into `product`, changed packages and VS Code Extensions will be auto published.
+  - When your PR has been merged into `master`, changed packages and VS Code Extensions will be auto published.
   - When your PR has been merged into `beta`, changed packages will be auto published their beta versions.

 ## Issue Reporting Guidelines